Accusations of modernism and protestantism against Cardinal Newman

 ‘[I]nfallibility does not imply inspiration.
 An infallible decree does not possess the same sort of dignity as Sacred Scripture.’

-But Bishop Sanborn knows all this.
+But the bishop knows all this.
 This is surely not what he thinks is meant by the infallibility of the pope.
 Why, then, attribute such ideas to Newman when he refers to conscience as ‘the aboriginal Vicar of Christ’?
 The answer seems most likely because he is assuming that which he needs to prove – that Newman is a modernist.

 Van Noort, ‘Christ’s Church,’ Dogmatic Theology Vol. II.
 1957, nn.
 98, 178.
 Trans.
 Castelot and Murphy, The Newman Press, Westminster Maryland.